-rgency contact information section above fully, accurately and to the term is no medical or health condition that I have not reported herein
+here is no medical or health condition that I have not reported herein

-Name of Parent/Guardian (Please Pri nt)
+Name of Parent/Guardian (Please Pri int)

 Parent/Guardian Signature Date

 Suggested Packing List

 [This packing list should be inclusive of all items recommended for participation in the Trip and should be as detailed as possible.
 These items may include but are not limited to the following: specific types of clothing and accessories appropriate for weather, planned activities and terrain; backpacks/small travel bags; bug spray; sunscreen; leisure items; toiletries; personal items; rain gear; footwear.]